 (Longevity is captured in the Test Period Summary table’s “Fresh / Peak / Late” rows rather than as a single dimension — degradation shape over the 3-shave run is more informative than a one-number longevity grade.)

-What I deliberately don’t score
+What we deliberately don’t score

 - “Premium feel” — too biased.